eMagin Corporation (EMAN) Shares Down Despite Recent Market Volatility

 eMagin Corporation (AMEX: EMAN)’s stock price has decreased by -5.02 compared to its previous closing price of 2.19.
-Despite this, the company has seen a gain of 14.29% in its stock price over the last five trading days.
+Nevertheless, the company has seen a loss of -5.02% in its stock price over the last five trading days.

 Is It Worth Investing in eMagin Corporation (AMEX: EMAN) Right Now?